 Let's take a look at the top contenders in the next Blackburn manager betting odds market.

-Odds were accurate at the time of the tips and analysis.
-For the latest odds, use the list above.
+Odds were accurate at the time of the tips and analysis before Valerien Ismael was appointed as the head coach.

 Damien Duff is someway down the betting odds to be next Blackburn manager.
 He is a name that makes a lot of sense though.
 Duff started his playing career at Ewood Park spending seven years with the club; that gives him a real affinity for Rovers and would secure him instant buy-in from the fanbase.